zzzprojects/learn-orm/tutorials/visual-studio/code-refactoring.md

 In some cases, you might want to convert a `for` loop to a `foreach` statement to avoid the local loop variable inside the loop or to simplify your code and reduce the likelihood of logic errors in the initializer, condition, and iterator sections.

-Let's consider the following simple example of `for` loop which we can easily covert to `foreach` statement using code refactoring.
+Let's consider the following simple example of `for` loop which we can easily convert to `foreach` statement using code refactoring.

 ```csharp
 using System;